banderson443/proxmox-iac/README.md

 ## Step 0 ???
 Requirements (do this first)

-You need one control machine (laptop or server):
+You need one control machine (laptop or server or wsl):

 - Linux (recommended)
 - Ansible installed